Tengrom/ASBF/README.md

 ActiveSync Brute Force tester

 Do not Target on something what you are not a owner and without formal approvals !!
 Script is using basic authentication protocol.
-Witch should be disabled.
+Witch should be disabled on mailboxs.

 How to run

 python ASBF.py -U /temp/user.txt -P /temp/password.txt -s <target> -t 5